 How do you successfully run the largest women’s tennis event in North America?
-Just ask Bob Moran and his dedicated team of full-time staff and volunteers at the Volvo Car Open.
+Just ask Bob Moran and his dedicated team of full-time staff and volunteers at the Charleston Open.

 For nearly 50 years, this event has become one of the most widely popular WTA tournaments among players, fans, media and the local community.
 Past champions include an impressive list of both current and former tennis superstars including Madison Keys, Sloane Stephens, Serena Williams, Venus Williams, Steffi Graf, Martina Hingis, Chris Evert and Martina Navratilova.

 With its unmatched Southern hospitality and tireless staff and volunteers who go above and beyond to make everyone feel right at home, there’s a reason players keeping coming back to Charleston year after year.